Beach Cotons

 We are fans of the Dog Food Advisor website that reviews and rates most dog food commercially available, grades it based on nutritional value, and also reports dog food recalls and warnings.
 With 5 being their highest star rating, we will not feed or recommend foods rated below 4 stars, with the exception of a few newer high quality foods that have yet to be reviewed and rated.

-Concerning the freeze dried varieties we have found that far too often they rate significantly less than frozen varieties, frequently rated under 4 stars.
-The fresh cooked, fresh lightly cooked and freeze dried varieties are often the most expensive options available, and it is our opinion that nutritionally they do not provide greater benefits.
-We have tried these foods but do not have them in rotation.
+Absent from our review are the fresh cooked, fresh lightly cooked and freeze dried foods.
+Undoubtedly, there are some good selections there.
+However, in our experience, our dogs have frequently not enjoyed the fresh cooked and lightly cooked foods we introduced.
+Concerning the freeze dried varieties we have found, far too often, they rate significantly less than frozen varieties, frequently rated under 4 stars.
+The fresh cooked, fresh lightly cooked and freeze dried varieties are often the most expensive options available; and, it is our opinion, nutritionally they do not provide greater benefits.
+We have tried these foods, but do not have them in rotation.

 We have placed the food into three categories, dry, canned and raw, and are pleased to share our recommendations with you.